Earth auger: Uses

-Hand-powered earth augers are typically used to plant saplings and trees or to set up posts for fences or other ends.
+Hand-powered earth augers are typically used to plant saplings and trees or to set up posts for fences or other ends, and for temporary adventure equipment.

 Large mechanized earth augers, called drilling rigs, are used to make holes for piles destined to be deep foundations or retaining wall.

 Gas- or hand-powered augers are used by ice fishermen to drill through the ice layer over lakes or rivers.